Activity Introduction

 Learning intentions:

-• Students will write narratives which use imagery to engage the senses of the reader.
+• write narratives that use imagery to engage the senses of the reader

 Year 5 English: